OpenSpace/openspace.github.io/docs/builders/globebrowsing/readable-datasets.md

 As described in [Creating a Renderable Globe](creating-a-renderableglobe), scripting can be used to create definitions for these datasets.

 ## Local Files
-GDAL also allows for reading a vast number image files including geo-referenced map datasets such as GeoTIFF, CUBE, VRT and other.
+GDAL also allows for reading a vast number of image files including geo-referenced map datasets such as GeoTIFF, CUBE, VRT and others.
 When it comes to geo-referenced formats, the current requirements OpenSpace has on these datasets are that the geo-referenced coordinates are given in longlat space (degrees), as opposed to meters or kilometers, and that the dataset has global coverage of the globe, i.e. covers the longlat space longitude \[-180,180\] and latitude \[-90,90\].

 ## Temporal Datasets
 A temporal dataset is an extension of GDAL's WMS dataset definition used by OpenSpace.
 The layer type needs to be **TemporalTileLayer** to load these datasets.
-Currently this is only supported if OpenSpace was compiled with GDAL.
+Currently, this is only supported if OpenSpace was compiled with GDAL.
 The dataset features are defined in an XML file just as the WMS files that GDAL reads.
 An example of an OpenSpaceTemporalGDALDataset is defined below:

 Important tags are:
 - `<OpenSpaceTemporalGDALDataset>` - Encloses the dataset XML definition